 [Click to see Dominic's chunky flat 9-loop braid bracelet in tarred hemp!]

-Start with 5 loops on the left hand (one per digit) and 4 on the right (thumb to ring finger—no loop on right little finger).
-The thumb holds loops in “hitchhiking” position, not tucked-down.
-Thumb-shapes vary—it isn’t necessary to have a curve in your thumb like mine, find your own way to hold the loop with the thumb pointing up.
+Start with 5 loops on the left hand, one per finger, and 4 on the right (thumb to ring finger—no loop on right little finger).
+The thumb holds loops in “hitchhiking” position always, never tucked-down.
+Tucking it down twists the loop and makes it difficult to find the correct shank, plus causes other problems.

 Seen from above, the overall hand shape should be curved—kind of a C-shape.
-In general, the thumb is not held right next to, or even in line with the fingers.
-It can be quite separate.
-(In the photo above, my thumb is actually well to the right of the fingers.)
+Most of the time, the thumb is independent of the fingers.
+(In the photo above, if you could look down on my hand from above, the thumb is to the right of the index finger, not next to it.)

 L = left, R = right